Skip to content

 I-601A Provisional Waiver Process for Prior Unlawful Presence

-Mexican FlagThe I-601A provisional waiver process is for applicants for an immigrant visa abroad who are inadmissible only for unlawful presence.
-Attorney Scott Mossman has represented many of these immigrants, most often Mexican nationals who will be applying for a visa at the U.S. consulate in Ciudad Juarez.
+The I-601A provisional waiver process is for applicants for an immigrant visa abroad who are inadmissible only for unlawful presence.
+Attorney Scott Mossman has represented many of these immigrants.
+Most of these clients are Mexican nationals who applied for a visa at the U.S. consulate in Ciudad Juarez.

-USCIS will approve the I-601A if the immigrant demonstrates (1) extreme hardship to a U.S. citizen or permanent resident spouse or parent (hardship to children does not count directly), and (2) deservingness of a favorable exercise of discretion.
-Approval of the I-601A results in a "provisional" waiver, which means the waiver would be approved when the immigrant leaves the U.S., attends a visa interview, and a consular officer makes the final decision that no other ground of inadmissibility applies.
+Approval of the I-601A results in a "provisional" waiver.
+That means the waiver will automatically be approved when the immigrant leaves the U.S., attends a visa interview, and a consular officer determines that no other ground of inadmissibility applies.

 I-212 Permission to Reapply for Admission After Removal